 - Add the lid and cook for 4 hours.

 - After 4 hours carefully remove the pudding basin and take off the lids.
-The pudding will have risen, be golden brown, and a skewer popped in will come out clean.
+The pudding will have risen, be golden brown and wrinkly, and a skewer popped in will come out clean.
 The pudding will also be coming away a little from the sides.

-- Leave the pudding for 5-10 minutes to settle before attempting to remove from the basin.
+- Leave the pudding for a few minutes to settle before attempting to remove from the basin.

 - Slide a cutlery knife or cake palette knife around the edges.
 Add a chopping board or plate to the pudding basin top, and flip the basin over so that it can easily slide out.
 The jam will drip down the edges.

-- Enjoy with hot custard, or a drizzle of vegan cream, or my daughters favourite a few scoops of vegan vanilla ice cream.
+- Enjoy with hot custard, or a drizzle of cream, or a few scoops of ice cream.
 Alternatively [or perhaps as well as any of the above] If you have any fruit jam left, gently heat it in a small saucepan with 1-2 tablespoons of water, and stir together.
-Use the warm runny jam as a tasty jam sauce for those that love extra jam with their pudding!
+Use the warm runny jam as a tasty jam sauce for those that love extra jam with their pudding.

 Notes